 Cutting the onion

 Obviously there must be a direct click with the landscape.
 As with many things in life, when you look a bit longer, more and more details are revealed.
 As a painter it’s like cutting an onion; layer by layer.
 Every moment painting, there’s a new element that you discover while observing the landscape.
-Esther is investigating, experiencing the atmosphere of the moment with
+Van der Sluis is investigating, experiencing the atmosphere of the moment with all senses.

 Besides actually standing outside in all kinds of weather with an easel, palette knife and paint, she is working with the ‘Alla Prima’ technique (meaning wet-in-wet technique).
 This painting technique requires a lot of skill because you have to work directly, quickly and intuitively, thus constantly being forced being flexible.